PatriotAri/VyperEngine/docs/Patch Notes.md

 -Added systems/collision_system.py.

--Added components/rigidbody.py to make static entities like walls, objects, map boundaries, etc.
+-Added components/rigidbody.py to differentiate between static and dynamic entities like walls, objects, map boundaries, etc.

--
+-Fixed wall and added block test entity bootstraps to main.py.
+Will be removed in the future.

+-Final patch before refactor to fully integrate physics.